andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-03.md

 # Enterprise Integration Patterns - Domain Observability

-## Overview

-In the first two parts in this , we first looked at [choosing a messaging technology](TODO) and then looked at how we can [design the domain events](TODO) that flow through the application.
+In the first two parts in this series, we first looked at [choosing a messaging technology](https://aws.hashnode.com/enterprise-integration-patterns-with-serverless-and-cdk) and then looked at how we can [design the domain events](https://aws.hashnode.com/enterprise-integration-patterns-domain-event-design) that flow through the application.
 In this part, we will look at how we can use those domain events to implement an observability stack.
 This stack will output a range of business metrics that can be used to provide visibility of the system performance and to alert us when this is not as desired.

 The application in question acts as a loan broker, it receives a request containing the details of the loan required via an API, and then returns the best rate to a [webhook](https://www.getvero.com/resources/webhooks/).